Who Decides the Visitation Arrangement?

 Punishments for Violating Child Visitation Agreements

-The court can assign several penalties to someone who has violated the terms of their visitation agreement.
 The court may levy the following punishments for issues related to visitation agreement violations:

 - If an individual doesn’t appear in court as ordered for a visitation hearing, they may be arrested and be held in contempt.